Dream game? Bishop Gorman, IMG players say they want to match up

 On Saturday night on Twitter, Radley-Hiles said IMG wants to play at Bishop Gorman in Week 3.

-This came after Gorman QB Dorian Thompson noted that Gorman was looking for a national game for that weekend.
+This came after Gorman QB Dorian Thompson noted that Gorman was looking for a national game for that weekend, although it is unclear if the schools have a mutual opening there or would consider a game on another date.

 Note that no games have been announced as contracts and TV arrangements are worked out, but it makes for great offseason fodder.

 And so Thompson-Robinson responded: